crate/cratedb-guide/docs/integrate/prefect/usage.md

 ## Run your first ETL workflow with CrateDB

-This section walks you through a simple workflow that fetches data, applies a basic transformation, and loads it into CrateDB.
+A simple workflow that fetches data, applies a basic transformation, and loads it into CrateDB.
 It uses the [yellow taxi trip dataset](https://github.com/DataTalksClub/nyc-tlc-data/releases/download/yellow/yellow_tripdata_2021-01.csv.gz), which includes pickup time, geo‑coordinates, passenger count, and other fields.
 The goal is to write transformed data to a CrateDB table named `trip_data`:

 ```python
 import pandas as pd